thedynamiclinker/ld/Hello World.md

 Our approach is to ask:

 In a future full of AI:
-- what would still suck about being human?
+- What would still suck about being human?
-- what would we wish existed, but not have?
+- What would we wish existed, but not have?
-- what would make life dramatically better for little cost?
+- What would make life dramatically better for little cost?

 Solving these problems isn't as ambitious as it sounds.